adobe/coral-spectrum/README.md

 * `gulp karma-watch` to debug the tests on localhost:9876 by default.
 * `gulp docs` to build the documentation.

 Each component can be built independently.
+Use `--host myhost` option to specify dev server hostname.